ramihomecare1-commits/my-deepseek-bot/AI_AUTO_EXECUTION.md

-# 🤖 AI Auto-Execution for Paper Trading
+# 🤖 AI Auto-Execution for Bybit Trading

 ## What Is This?

 Your bot now has **AI auto-execution** enabled!
-The AI doesn't just recommend actions - it **executes them automatically** so you can track real performance.
+The AI doesn't just recommend actions - it **executes them automatically** via Bybit API so you can track real performance.

 ---